 Today’s text is about a panel discussion on the subject of slavery in the supply chain.
-The panel was hosted by the Münster regional group of the International Justice Mission (IJM), the world’s largest organization fighting against slavery.
+The panel was hosted by the Münster regional group of the International Justice Mission (IJM), the world’s largest organisation fighting against slavery.
 Lina, one of the initiators of the evening, wrote this article for you.
-Thank you, dear Lina.

 I point the camera at the podium, open the aperture, reduce the ISO number so that the photos are optimally exposed.
 The room is slowly filling up with people and the tension is rising inside me: the excitement of seeing what this evening, which we have been planning in our university group for months, will lead to.